jan-cieslik/cancer_informatics/docs/Using_R/datatypes.md

 - **Integer** - whole numbers, such as 4.
 They can also be negative.
 This data type can also count as numeric.
 - **Logical** - data that takes only two values: `FALSE` or `TRUE`.
-    - `NA` is a special type of logical and is used to represent missing values.
 - **Character** - symbols, letters, words or phrases.
 The data is denoted using quotation marks: ` "This is text."`
 - **Complex** - data that contains complex number, such as `9 + 3i`.
 - **Raw** - holds raw bytes.
 This is a rather unusual data type and only mentioned for the sake of completeness.